detectivevoke/proxy-tool/README.md

 All configs are working, you are able to change them to your preferences.

-Post errors into issues, I will try to resolve them
+Post errors into issues, I will try to resolve them.